 STUDENTS: The Community Colleges are undergoing a merger with a plan to become Connecticut State Community College in fall 2023; please work closely with your advisor/program coordinator to select your courses accordingly.
-See this page for more details about this exciting transition!
+Click here for more details about this merger.